foliovision/github2svn/readme.txt

 == Installation ==

-1. Edit $gittosvn_dir in the main plugin file.
-Pick some directory that exists, ideally outside of public_html
-2. Put in your WordPress login into the main plugin file at lines - look for "USERNAME" and "PASSWORD"
+1. Put in your WordPress login into the main plugin file - look for "USERNAME" and "PASSWORD"
-3. Check Github to WPSVN in your wp-admin.
+2. Check Github to WPSVN in your wp-admin.
 You have to first add your plugin info.
+3. After commit your will see the output of the command with any errors

 == Frequently Asked Questions ==